drevicko/entGraph/README.md

 **Step 7**: Extract binary relations from the input json file: Run the bash script: prArgs.sh (This takes about 12 hours on the servers I used with 20 threads.)
 Change the input and output address as necessary.

-The number of threads is a parameter which might need to be changed in Constants.ConstantsParsing.
+The number of threads is a parameter which might need to be changed in constants.ConstantsParsing.
 Please keep the other parameters unchanged.

 example: